 The task of assaulting Kharkov was allocated to General Erwin Vierow’s LV Corps, which had its disposal Generalleutnant Brauner von Haydringen’s 101st leichte Division arriving from the north, Dostler’s 57th Division arriving from the south, and Generalleutnant Werner Sanne’s [e[100th leichte Division that did not take part in the battle.
 Hauptmann Kurt von Barisani’s 197th Sturmgeschützabteilung had two of its three batteries attached to the 57th Division for the provision of close fire support during the assault.

-For the defence of Kharkiv, the 216th Division had been re-formed in the area after its destruction at Kiev.
-It received little to no support from other divisions or from higher command echelons because the 38th Army was in the process of a strategic retreat and the defence of Kharkiv was deemed necessary only as long as its factory equipment had not been completely evacuated.
+For the defence of Kharkov, the 216th Division had been re-formed in the area after its destruction at Kiev.
+It received little to no support from other divisions or from higher command echelons because the 38th Army was in the process of a strategic retreat and the defence of Kharkov was deemed necessary only as long as its factory equipment had not been completely evacuated.

 By 21 October the 101st leichte Division had reached a line about 3.75 miles (6 km) to the west of Kharkov.
 The 228th Infanterieregiment was the division’s spearhead, its 1st Bataillon and 3rd Bataillon assuming defensive positions at the front with the 2nd Bataillon in reserve.
 On 22 October the regiment was ordered to conduct reconnaissance to determine the Soviet strength.
 At 12.00 on the same day the regiment was attacked by a Soviet infantry battalion supported by tanks.
 The attack was repulsed and two tanks were disabled.
 That night the reconnaissance information was radioed to the divisional headquarters, indicating that the 216th Division had occupied the western edge of the city and had machine gun nests, mortar pits and minefields in place.